Protect your Android against hacking and malware with Avast One

 In the same way that famed mountain climber George Mallory responded to a question about why he wanted to summit Mount Everest — “Because it’s there” — so too do hackers seek to demonstrate their skills by overcoming the technological challenges before them.
 When you hear people talking about making everyday experiences more convenient with “life hacks,” they’re using the term in this spirit.

 Even if there’s nothing malicious behind the hacking, this drive can often land hackers in trouble.
-Large organizations tend to disprove of people breaking into their supposedly secure systems without prior consent, and they’ll often pursue legal remedies to make an example out of hackers who penetrate too far.
+Large organizations tend to disapprove of people breaking into their supposedly secure systems without prior consent, and they’ll often pursue legal remedies to make an example out of hackers who penetrate too far.

 Whether or not hacking is cybercrime depends on one thing: consent.
 White hat hackers get permission from their targets before hacking into systems, and they’re obligated to disclose any vulnerabilities they find.
 Outside of this context, security hacking is illegal.